brightsign/dev-cookbook/examples/browser/seamless-video-switching/README.md

 4. Video 1 (now hidden) loads the next file in the background
 5. The cycle repeats for seamless continuous playback

+## Which example should I use?

+This example works on any BrightSign player and is the recommended starting point.
+If your hardware supports multiple simultaneous decode pipelines, see [seamless-video-switching-multi-decoder](../seamless-video-switching-multi-decoder/) for near-zero-gap transitions using decoder pre-warming and early start.
+Refer to the [BrightSign model and series reference](https://docs.brightsign.biz/hardware/model-and-series-reference) to check your player's capabilities.

 ## Configuration

 You can customize the following settings in `index.js` before deploying: